Last updated: July 20, 2010

 Reading this guide should save you a lot of time in the long run.
 The appendix at the end is targetted at particularly enthusiastic readers.

-Note that this guide is not officially related to the openSUSE project or Novell, Inc.
+Note that this guide is not officially related to the openSUSE project nor SUSE Software Solutions Germany GmbH.

 Have a lot of fun!

-openSUSE is a PC operating system based on GNU and Linux.
-It's a free/open source and gratis alternative to e.g. Microsoft Windows with many advantages. openSUSE is suitable for laptops, desktops, netbooks, servers and multimedia center PCs at home or in small offices.
+openSUSE Leap is a PC operating system based on GNU and Linux.
+It's a free/open source and gratis alternative to e.g. Microsoft Windows with many advantages. openSUSE Leap is suitable for laptops, desktops, netbooks, servers and multimedia center PCs at home or in small offices.
+You can also run openSUSE on your ARM or PPC computer, but that is not covered by this guide.

 next